p4-team/ctf/2018-07-21-ctfzone-quals/web_magician/README.md

 ```html
 ?uuid="><iframe onload=srcdoc=window.name>
 ```
-It’s worth to mention that we don’t care about X-XSS-Protection header that is simply ignored by Firefox.
+iframe with content loaded with srcdoc parameter will be treated as same-origin It’s worth to mention that we don’t care about X-XSS-Protection header that is simply ignored by Firefox.

 ```html